New Zealand Lizards

 climate makes the egg retention a better option.
 Geckos normally produce

-two babies while skinks can have clutches of up to eight for some
+two babies while skinks can have clutches of up to eight for

-reliant from the start.
+are self reliant from the start.

-Insects of a suitable size are the main part of the diet,
+Insects of a suitable size are the main part of

 New Zealand Skinks - Scincidae

-or Three Kings Islands Skink Oligosoma fallai
+Three Kings Islands Skink Oligosoma fallai

 Found only on the Three Kings Islands inhabiting areas with rocks